-On January 28, 2002, WCDB upgraded its aging transmitter and antenna with newer models.
-The 100 watt power level is maintained using a 300 watt Energy-Onix transmitter.
+On January 28, 2002, WCDB upgraded its aging transmitter and antenna.
+A 300 watt Energy-Onix transmitter was installed.

 In 2003, the station invited all WCDB and WSUA alumni to its 25th/40th Anniversary celebration.
 Over 1000 alumni were contacted and about 200 attended, a testament to how well many station members value their years at the station.
 A series of on-air panel discussions were broadcast featuring stories and historical facts as told by the alumni.
 A remote broadcast from Brubacher Hall, now leased to the College of Saint Rose, featured additional stories of the early WSUA days.

 Between April and November 2007, the entire WCDB studio facility in the Campus Center was gutted for asbestos abatement.
 There were no means to produce any programming at WCDB during this time.
 However, in order to avoid losing their FCC license, WCDB continued to transmit several repeating programs from a CD player located in the transmitter closet at Eastman.
 One of these repeated programs was H.G.
 Wells' "War of The Worlds" broadcast of 1938.
 At the Campus Center, new walls, studio doors and windows were installed, and the Student Association provided several important studio equipment upgrades.
 The station returned on the air from the renovated studios late in 2007, at first only sporadically due to the loss of student interest from the previous period of inactivity.